kmorris896/rapture-discord-server-documentation/channel_text/service-area/bots-info.md

 Tickets is used to in <#752172092426027108> and is used to create service tickets.
 It can only see the Support Ticket channel, along with the "Service Tickets" category, which remains hidden unless a user has an active ticket.

 +++

+<@302050872383242240>

+Disboard is a server-discovery website that requires members to "bump" servers to the top of their website every 2 hours.
+Besides the admin channels, Disboard only has access to <#758133041213210635> where users may issue the `!d bump` command.

++++